End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Problem Definition and Related Work

 \paragraph{General Causal Inference Literature.} The literature on causal inference is vast and we refer the reader to the books for the general inquiry \citep{pearl2009causality,imbens2015causal,spirtes2000causation,peters2017elements}.
 Instead, we focus on reviewing the inference techniques for \textit{continuous} treatments.
-In particular, we narrow down our focus on propensity score weighting approaches \citep{robins2000marginal,imai2004causal}, because they can either be used alone or combined with the regression algorithms to create double robust algorithms.
+In particular, we narrow down our focus on propensity score weighting approaches \citep{robins2000marginal,imai2004causal}, because they can either be used alone or combined with the regression algorithms to create doubly robust algorithms.

-\paragraph{Causal Inference via Weighting.} A popular approach for causal inference is to create a pseudo-population by weighting data points such that in the pseudo-population the confounders and treatments are independent.
+\paragraph{Causal Inference via Weighting.} In inverse propensity score weighting, a popular approach for causal inference, we create a pseudo-population by weighting data points such that, in this population, the confounders and treatments are independent.
 Thus, regular regression algorithms can estimate the causal response curve using the pseudo-population, which resembles data from randomized trials.
-Throughout this paper, we will denote the parameters of the pseudo-population with a tilde mark.
+Throughout this paper, we will denote the parameters of the pseudo-population with a tilde mark---for example, $\widetilde{f}(a)$ denotes the marginal density of treatments in the weighted population.
 Multiple forms of propensity scores have been proposed for continuous treatments \citep{hirano2004propensity,imai2004causal}.
-The commonly-used \textit{stablized weights} \citep{robins2000marginal} are defined as the ratio of marginal density over the conditional density of the treatments: $sw = \sfrac{f(a)}{f(a|\bmx)}$.
+The commonly-used \textit{stablized weights} \citep{robins2000marginal,zhu2015boosting} are defined as the ratio of marginal density over the conditional density of the treatments: $sw = \sfrac{f(a)}{f(a|\bmx)}$.